Time is critical in the race to save brain function during an acute stroke.

 and antihypertensives may be used to treat acute stroke cases.

-Complex Stroke Treatments: Aneurysm clipping and coiling are procedures where surgeons use tools Endovascular Clot Retrieval: For complex stroke cases, we offer this treatment to open blocked blood vessels up to eight hours after onset of stroke symptoms.
+Complex Stroke Treatments: Aneurysm clipping and coiling are procedures where surgeons use tools Endovascular Clot Retrieval: For complex stroke cases, we offer this treatment to open blocked blood vessels up to 24 hours after onset of stroke symptoms.